 Dr. Rudolf also says, “The bacteria and viruses from the sea can be harmful.
-They can cause Hepatitis A, vibrio infection, and norovirus infection.”
+They can cause Hepatitis Ai XA liver infection caused by the Hepatitis A virus.
+It is highly contagious and usually occurs due to contamination in food or water. , vibrio infection, and norovirus infection.”

 Dr. Liana Casusi, MD, says, “Chemical contaminants like lead, cadmium, or mercury in oysters pose various other health risks.
 Because oysters contain high amounts of zinc, it is important to eat them in moderation.
 Too much zinc ingestion can cause poisoning and lead to vomiting, muscle cramps, stomach pain, and watery diarrhea.
-Also, eating raw oysters must be avoided by children, pregnant or breastfeeding women, and immunocompromised individuals at all costs.
+Also, eating raw oysters must be avoided by children, pregnant or breastfeeding women, and immunocompromisedi XA condition in which the body’s immune system is weakened, which may be due to a health condition or medical treatment. individuals at all costs.
 In addition, the CDC recommends that oysters only be eaten cooked.
 Also, individuals with seafood allergies must avoid eating them.”

 Oysters are saltwater bivalve mollusks packed with essential nutrients.
 The many benefits of oysters can be attributed to their omega-3 fats and antioxidant compounds.
 Eating oysters may help reduce body weight, manage blood sugar levels, lower the risk of cardiovascular diseases, improve sexual drive, and treat erectile dysfunction.
 However, consuming them in raw or uncooked form may cause side effects in some people.
 In addition, individuals with low immune health, pregnant and lactating mothers should avoid intake of oysters.
 Hence, consume them in moderation and consult your doctor in case of any emergencies.

 Is it OK to eat oysters every day?